-Our external spend is worth in the region of £65million per year and covers a wide range of opportunities for suppliers.
+Our external spend is worth in the region of £83 million per year and covers a wide range of opportunities for suppliers.

 UKAEA manages and posts opportunities through EU Supply to the platforms Contracts Finder and Find a Tender.
 Contracts Finder is a one-stop-shop for suppliers to identify contract opportunities.
-For opportunities above EU Procurement thresholds, we also advertise in the Official Journal of the European Union (OJEU).
+For opportunities above EU Procurement thresholds, we advertise on Find a Tender.

 Expressions of interest, requests to participate or enquiries, where applicable, should be submitted directly to the named Contracts person in the advertisement who is responsible for that package of work.

-Pre-qualification questionnaires are not generally used for sub OJEU opportunities, PQQ’s in relation to OJEU opportunities will be clearly stated within the advertisements and will require submission of information about competencies, qualifications, organisation and relevant experience for the particular project advertised.
+Selection questionnaires (SQs) will be clearly stated within the procurement advertisements and will require submission of information about competencies, qualifications, organisation and relevant experience for the particular project advertised.

-The STEP Programme Procurement Plan Schedule is published every quarter and sets out procurement opportunities as well as details of the responsible procurement officer who can be contacted for more information.
+UKAEA’s Procurement Pipeline is reviewed and published every quarter and outlines probable, upcoming procurement opportunities with relevant details such as the responsible procurement officer who can be contacted for more information.

-Note that tender dates are subject to change.
+Note that information may be subject to change.

 Routes to market

 We use a number of methods to purchase goods and services.
 The approach taken will depend on the contract value, type of product/service, the complexity of the requirement and the duration of the agreement

-low value off the shelf purchases (current threshold <£20,000) – a simple purchase order with terms and conditions (see attachment) is issued for low value purchases
+Low value off the shelf purchases (current threshold <£20,000) – a simple purchase order with terms and conditions is issued for low value purchases.
+See

 Opportunities – Contracts are set up following a competitive tender exercise or single supply contacts are set up in exceptional circumstances.
 Tender exercises are published as opportunities on the Cabinet Office Contracts Finder portal

 Collaborative supply agreements – we use the government negotiated collaborative agreements wherever possible, and places contracts through the Government Procurement Service portal